mdazharulislamnk/mdazharulislamnk/README.md

 ## 🚀 About Me

 I'm a  Software Engineer and Full Stack Developer with a strong foundation in Data Structures, Algorithms, and Distributed Systems.
 Proficient in Java, C/C++, Python, JavaScript/TypeScript, and C# with deep expertise in Linux environments.
 Focused on building scalable, efficient software, demonstrated by engineering complex solutions like a custom compiler and real-time full-stack applications.
-PROJECTS**.

 Proven ability to build **full-stack applications** and **machine learning solutions**, including an **AI-powered clinical recommendation system** and a **real-time audio streaming platform**.